 Downloads & Tools

-8 proteins localized to the fibrinogen complex cellular component from the COMPARTMENTS Curated Protein Localization Evidence Scores dataset.
+5 proteins localized to the actomyosin contractile ring cellular component from the COMPARTMENTS Curated Protein Localization Evidence Scores dataset.